remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 You should structure your shell such that it creates a new process for each new command (note that there are a few exceptions to this, which we discuss below).
-There are two advantages of creating a new process.
-First, it protects the main shell process from any errors that occur in the new command.
-Second, it allows for concurrency; that is, multiple commands can be started and allowed to execute simultaneously.

-Your basic shell should be able to parse a command, and run the program corresponding to the command.
-For example, if the user types `ls -la /tmp`, your shell should run the program `/bin/ls` with all the given arguments.
+Your basic shell should be able to parse a command and run the program corresponding to the command.
+For example, if the user types `ls -la /tmp`, your shell should run the program `/bin/ls` with the given arguments `-la` and `/tmp`.

 You might be wondering how the shell knows to run `/bin/ls` (which means the program binary `ls` is found in the directory `/bin`) when you type `ls`.
 The